 Autofluorescence complicates the analysis of IF stainings.
 In general, the spectra of autofluorescence are very broad, compared to those of fluorescent probes.
 Thus, it is challenging to distinguish between autofluorescence and the actual fluorescence of interest, leading to misunderstanding of the image analysis.
 To overcome the problem of autofluorescence, it is important to have an idea of its source before starting to optimize the protocol or playing around with the filter sets.
-Autofluorescence is often used as a collective term for "biological autofluorescence."
+Autofluorescence is often used as a collective term for "biological autofluorescence" or so-called "fixative-induced autofluorescence."